sonus21/rqueue/docs/message-handling/producer-consumer.md

 }
 ```

-Rqueue can be used to run consumer and producer on two different machines, where on one machine only
+Rqueue can be used to run consumer and producer in two different clusters, one cluster would be
-producer(s) would be running while on another machine only consumer(s) would be running.
+acting as producer and another one would be acting as consumer.
+We do not have to change application
+code, this can be done very easily using `active` flag of `RqueueListener`, in producer cluster
+set `active` to `false` and in consumer cluster set `active` flag to `true`.

 ```text
 +-----------------------+                         +------------------------+